X

 Depending on an individual’s particular genetic and cellular makeup, they may or may not tolerate certain types of food contents, such as lactose or gluten.
 Allergies and other food sensitivities can cause adverse reactions such as inflammation at the location of their uptake, for example, in the stomach or colon.
 These in turn can further reduce the absorption of key nutrients.

-The digestion process starts in the mouth with the mechanical breakdown of food and first enzymes, such as amylase which attack long-chain carbohydrates like starch.
+The digestion process starts in the mouth with the mechanical breakdown of food and enzymes, such as amylase which attack long-chain carbohydrates like starch.
 The stomach is mainly responsible for the digestion of proteins, and the small intestine together with the pancreas and gallbladder take care of everything else, especially fats.

 The macronutrients are broken down into glucose (from carbohydrates), peptides or amino acids (from proteins) and fatty acids and monoglycerides (from fats).